tidalcycles/Tidal/tutorial/tutorial.md

 d1 $ 0.25 <~ sound "arpy arpy:1 arpy:2 arpy:3"
 ```

-Unless another pattern is playing at the same time, you can only hear the difference when you
+Unless another pattern is playing at the same time, you can only hear
-change the number, which you perceive as a skipping back and forth.
-This is again where those metafunctions come in:
+the difference when you change the number, which you perceive as a
+skipping back and forth.
+This is again where those metafunctions come
+in:

 ```haskell
 d1 $ every 4 (0.25 <~) $ sound "arpy arpy:1 arpy:2 arpy:3"
 ```

+In the above, the pattern skips every 4th cycle.
+Again, because the
-Again, because the output of all these functions is a pattern, they can be used as input to another function:
+output of all these functions is a pattern, they can be used as input
+to another function:

 ```haskell
 d1 $ jux ((1/8) ~>) $ every 4 (0.25 <~) $ sound "arpy*3 arpy:1*2 arpy:4 [~ arpy:3]"